dgarijo/odase/swd_rules.md

 **Feedback needed**: Is `"""` acceptable? we need it to determine how to create the parser.
 I need to make sure it is compatible with the programming synatx used (I have assumed python-like)

 ## Rule metadata specifications
 Rules can be describled with metadata, as shown below.
 To document a rule, a multi-line comment should be placed **below** the rule id.
-Metadata fields must be declared `@`.
+Metadata fields must be declared starting with the character '`@`'.

 - **rule id** [mandatory]: Rule identifier within the `swd` program.
 It is next to the `rule` keyword.
 - **rule label** [optional]: A human readable label for a rule.
 If none are provided, the `rule id` will be used.
 It uses the tag `@label`.